 A User Story Map is visual way for product owners marketing, and delivery teams to discover work & shape their backlogs.

 You can break down work into Epics or Sagas, Capabilities, Features and User stories for example.
 You will need to be using Portfolios in order to break down work this way.
+User Story Map can be accessed by Staff Members at the workspace level and by all users at the Portfolio level.

 Advantages of user story mapping